Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 Set snap traps along the baseboardsplaced wherever a rat was spotted

-• They avoid anything new in their territory for 3 to 7 days, so a trap off their route just sits there.
+They run the attic and the rafters and may never come down to floor level at all.
+They avoid anything new in their territory for 3 to 7 days, so a trap off their route just sits there, and a mouse-sized trap injures a rat without killing it, which teaches it to dodge every trap after that.

-Rat-sized traps up on the mapped runs
+Rat-sized traps up on the mapped runs.

 We inspect first, confirm the species, and set rat-sized equipment in the attic on the rub-marked runways the rats already use, then return in 7 to 10 days to collect and confirm.